Eugine-Srb/Sales_Insight_2023/README.md

 * Use this link to open and run the Python notebook in a cloud environment:

 * 🔗 [Open in Colab](https://colab.research.google.com/drive/18TdahMbAtTh89zM0FduGzOra22I9xBUH?authuser=1#scrollTo=f071f99b-1d79-48f1-ac6a-3f46304562c2)
-* (Replace with your actual GitHub username and repo name.)

 ### 📊 Power BI Dashboard
 * The interactive dashboard will be published soon.